tauplatform/rhomobile-docs/docs/en/edge/guide/runtime_config.md

     ios_direct_local_requests=1
     #If true, request to local server will be applied directly, bypassing socket intercommunication, no network requests are involved.
 If false, a legacy client-server intercommunication will be made for local requests.
 Default is FALSE, but to support per-app VPN (i.e. MobileIron) this option should be set to TRUE.

+    WebView.replaceContentBySplashWhenSnapshotBySystem = 1
+    #Related to iOS applications's multitasking switcher.
+If you can have any private info on screen you can prevent system to use snapshot in task list UI.
+    # by enable this option screenshot will be replaced by splash loading screen.

 ## Config.xml